 - Your credit report has a mistake on it.
 Your credit report is what dictates your credit score, so if you find an error, take the necessary steps to correct the mistake on your credit report.

 - You closed a credit card or loan.
-Your credit score will likely lose a few points if you close a credit card or loan because you’re cutting down your available credit, which negatively impacts your credit utilization ratio.
+Your credit score will likely lose a few points if you close a credit card or loan because you’re cutting down your available credit regardless if you use it or not.
+This negatively impacts your credit utilization ratio.